Table of Contents

 Uruguay is a country that sits in the southern cone within Latin America.
 Compared with its neighboring countries, Uruguay has experienced more rapid economic growth than many others.
 Uruguay is home to many technological industries, such as fintech and other digital engineering solutions.

 If you’re looking to outsource your technical business needs, Uruguay is a solid choice that deserves ample consideration.
-Here, you’ll find an overview of the human capital potential within Uruguay.
+Here, you’ll find an overview of the human capital potential within Uruguay human capital.

 Uruguay has poured considerable resources into spreading technology and expanding internet access for the region.
 Almost 100% of the country’s public education has internet access and guaranteed free laptops to students.